-Supports legislation that preserves the power of the City of Corpus Christi in appointments to the governing board of the Port of Corpus Christi.
+Supports legislation that preserves the power of the City of Corpus Christi to appoint 3 members of the governing board of the Port of Corpus Christi.
 Oppose Legislation that would expand the authority of the Port of Corpus Christi beyond their role and responsibility to maintain and promote navigable commerce.
 Oppose legislation that would expand the unilateral economic development and real estate development authority of the Port of Corpus Christi.